-Eqn.
-(4) has two advantages: 1) its lumped parameter, P_r , accounts for all relevant processes and factors, including soil carbon decomposition, DOC sorption-desorption balance, DOC transport and degradation in soils, etc.; 2) its simplicity significantly reduces data requirements for large-scale parameterization since it is highly parameter-parsimonious and much more compatible with the availability of DOC observational data.
+Equation (4) has two advantages: (1) its lumped parameter, $P{\rm r}$, accounts for all relevant processes and factors, including soil carbon decomposition, DOC sorption-desorption balance, and DOC transport and degradation in soils, and (2) its simplicity significantly reduces data requirements for large-scale parameterization since it is highly parameterparsimonious and much more compatible with the availability of DOC observational data.

-For a "small catchment", we further assume that C{DOC_runoff} can be approximated with the riverine DOC concentration at the catchment, i.e.
+For a small catchment, we further assume that C{DOC_runoff} can be approximated with the riverine DOC concentration at the catchment; i.e., the following applies:

-$$C{DOC\ outlet} \approx C{DOC\ runoff}$$ (5)
+$$C{\text{DOC_outlet}} \approx C{\text{DOC_runoff}},$$ (5)

-where C{DOC_outlet} is the riverine DOC concentration at the catchment outlet (g C/m3).
-In this study, a "small catchment" refers to the drainage basin extending from the river station upstream to the furthest tributaries that do not have any upstream rivers.
+where $C{\text{DOC}\text{outlet}}$ is the riverine DOC concentration at the catchment outlet (g C m-3).
+In this study, a small catchment refers to the drainage basin extending from the river station upstream to the furthest tributaries that do not have any upstream rivers.
 Note that a small catchment is not necessarily a headwater catchment that includes only one river (He et al., 2024).
-The rationale behind Eqn.
-(5) is two-fold: 1) the travel time of runoff in streams of small catchments is typically much less than one day, e.g., the daily total runoff rate can be approximated with the daily streamflow rate for small catchments (Ducharne et al., 2003; Li et al., 2013), and 2) the degradation rate of DOC in headwater streams is approximately 1% per day, based on our literature review of existing experimental (Qualls and Haines, 1992; Sobczak et al., 2003) and modeling studies (Tian et al., 2015a, b; Li et al., 2019) (for a full list of references, see Supplementary Table S1).
+The rationale behind Eq.
+(5) is twofold: (1) the travel time of runoff in streams of small catchments is typically much less than 1 d; e.g., the daily total runoff rate can be approximated with the daily streamflow rate for small catchments (Ducharne et al., 2003; Li et al., 2013), and (2) the degradation rate of DOC in headwater streams is approximately 1% per day based on our literature review of existing experimental (Qualls and Haines, 1992; Sobczak et al., 2003) and modeling studies (Tian et al., 2015a, b; Li et al., 2019)

+(for a full list of references, see Table S1 in the Supplement).
 Given this minimal degradation rate and the short residence time of DOC in streams of small catchments (on the order of a few hours), it is reasonable to assume negligible DOC degradation from the point it enters the stream to the point it exits into downstream rivers.
-Combining Eqn.
+Combining Eqs.
 (4) and (5) yields

-$$C{DOC\ outlet} \approx C{SOC} \times P_r$$ (6)
+$$C{\text{DOC outlet}} \approx C{\text{SOC}} \times P{\text{r}}.$$ (6)

-Eqn.
-(6) may be used in at least two ways: 1) One can estimate P_r at the catchment scale wherever observed DOC concentration and SOC values are available, and 2) Once P_r is estimated a priori or through calibration, one can predict riverine DOC concentration or discharge in streams of small catchments from the corresponding SOC values.
+Equation (6) may be used in at least two ways: (1) one can estimate P_r at the catchment scale wherever observed DOC concentration and SOC values are available, and (2) once P_r is estimated a priori or through calibration, one can predict riverine DOC concentration or discharge in streams of small catchments from the corresponding SOC values.